Mapbox Countries v1

 number

-The feature ID provides an identifier integer for each feature and matches the IDs in the Mapbox Boundaries product.
+The integer feature ID is the integer primary key for each feature and corresponds to the Mapbox Boundaries v3 IDs.

 disputed